 College is a wonderful time of learning and self-discovery, but binge drinking and not drinking responsibility can ruin this experience or even endanger a student’s life.

-While plenty of people choose not to drink in college, roughly 3 out of 5 students did as of 2013, according to the National Institute of Alcohol Abuse and Alcoholism, part of the National Institutes of Health.
+While plenty of people choose not to drink in college, roughly 3 out of 5 students did as of 2013, according to the National Institute of Alcohol Abuse and Alcoholism.
 The NIAAA has found that – on the average – 39 percent of students between the ages of 18 and 22 reported engaging in binge drinking (5 or more drinks on one occasion) in a month.

 Alcohol Measurement Definitions

 - Alcohol by Volume (ABV) – Represents the volume of liquid that is ethanol compared to the entire volume of the drink.

 - Alcohol by Weight (ABW) – Represents the weight of the liquid that is ethanol compared to the entire weight of the drink.